chicago-banner

 Chicago is an amazing city for architecture.
 With a diversity of influences and an eclectic building history, the skyline of Chicago is quite remarkable.
 One of our favorite ways to survey this beautiful scenery is on an Architecture River Cruise that highlights the city's architectural history.

-Explore the Famous Museums
+Explore the famous museums

 Teens into natural history and science will find much to love in Chicago's museum scene.
-The Field Museum is one of the world's most prestigious natural history museums, featuring tons of fascinating stuff from gemstones to fossils (like the largest intact T-Rex skeleton - above).
+The Field Museum is one of the world's most prestigious natural history museums, featuring tons of fascinating stuff, from gemstones to fossils (like the largest intact T-Rex skeleton - above).

-Get Inspired by Art
+Get inspired by art

 Artsy teens (and their parents!) won't want to miss out on the chance to visit Chicago's top-rated museum.
 The Art Institute of Chicago is an international favorite and draws in so many people to its amazing collections of art and artifacts that span the entire globe and all across history.

 Be especially sure to check out the Modern Wing.
-Designed by famed architect Renzo Piano and filled with only the most exciting modern and contemporary art, it's the happening place to be.
+Designed by famed architect Renzo Piano and filled with only the most exciting modern and contemporary art, it's the place to be.

 Insider Tip: Download their innovative mobile guide to help navigate the museum.

-Chill with Animals at the Brookfield Zoo
+Chill with animals at the Brookfield Zoo

 zoo-animals-brookfield